 Paul also has extensive experience in nonprofit law, advising and representing several not-for-profit corporations, including a number of well-known charities in the Philadelphia area.
 In addition, he has experience in aviation law, including aircraft accident litigation, FAA enforcement matters, aircraft lease, partnership and sales agreements, and the representation of airport owners.

-Paul has been recognized as one of Pennsylvania’s Super Lawyers® by Philadelphia magazine (2004-2020) and Thomson Reuters, Legal magazine (2004–2020).
+Paul has been recognized as one of Pennsylvania’s Super Lawyers® by Philadelphia magazine (2004-2023) and Thomson Reuters, Legal magazine (2004–2022).
 He is also rated AV Preeminent by Martindale Hubbell.
-He was also included in the 2021 Edition of The Best Lawyers in America©.
+He was also included in the 2021 to 2024 Editions of The Best Lawyers in America©.

 Paul is the recipient of the “Distinguished Estate Planner Award” by the Philadelphia Estate Planning Council.
 He is a former author of Remick’s Pennsylvania Orphans’ Court Practice, a former member of the Board of the Philadelphia Estate Planning Council and is a Fellow of the American College of Trust and Estate Counsel (ACTEC).
 He has served on ACTEC’s national Board of Regents and as ACTEC’s Pennsylvania State Chair.

 Paul is a member and former chairman of the 600-member Probate and Trust Law section of the Philadelphia Bar Association.
 He frequently lectures on estate planning, estate and trust administration and professional ethics for the Pennsylvania Bar Institute.